Achievable logoAchievable logo

 The term ‘naked’ can sometimes be used as a substitute for unsecured.
 Whether a bond is referred to as ‘naked’ or ‘unsecured,’ it is not backed by any pledged collateral.

 In terms of risk, debentures are riskier than secured corporate bonds.
 With no collateral backing them, debentures are full faith and credit bonds.
-The issuer is legally obligated to repay their borrowed funds, but there is no asset of value that the bondholders can access should the corporation go bankrupt.
-Due to this risk, debentures are sold with higher coupons and traded in the market at higher yields (lower prices).
+The issuer is legally obligated to repay the borrowed funds, but there is no specific asset that bondholders can claim if the corporation goes bankrupt.
+Because of this added risk, debentures are typically issued with higher coupons and trade at higher yields (lower prices) than comparable secured bonds.

-A debenture is one of many forms of long-term corporate debt, which is sometimes referred to as funded debt.
-The term relates to corporations having long periods of time to utilize funds raised through a bond issuance.
+A debenture is one of many forms of long-term corporate debt, sometimes called funded debt.
+The term reflects that the corporation has a long period of time to use the borrowed funds.

 Guaranteed bonds

-When companies grow, they tend to become compartmentalized.
+As companies grow, they often operate through separate businesses under a larger corporate umbrella.
 For example, Crest Toothpaste, Head & Shoulders, and Pampers are subsidiaries of Procter & Gamble.
-In fact, many of the products under your kitchen sink are created by companies owned by Procter & Gamble.
-A subsidiary is a company owned and controlled by a larger, “parent” company.
+A subsidiary is a company owned and controlled by a larger parent company.

-When a subsidiary of a larger company issues a bond, it can obtain a “co-signer” with its parent company.
-If the subsidiary cannot repay the borrowed funds, the parent company becomes responsible for doing so.
-For example, if Pampers issues a guaranteed bond, Procter & Gamble will “guarantee” the bond by obligating themselves to pay off the bond if Pampers cannot.
+When a subsidiary issues a bond, the parent company may agree to “co-sign” the debt.
+If the subsidiary can’t repay the bond, the parent company becomes responsible for repayment.
+For example, if Pampers issued a guaranteed bond, Procter & Gamble would guarantee the bond by agreeing to pay if Pampers can’t.

-Guaranteed bonds can also refer to bonds insured by third parties, which most commonly occurs with municipal (state and city government) bonds.
-For example, if the city of Denver issues a bond that is insured by Ambac (an insurance company), the bond is “guaranteed.”
+Guaranteed bonds can also refer to bonds insured by third parties, which is most common with municipal bonds.
+For example, if the city of Denver issues a bond insured by Ambac, the bond is considered “guaranteed.”

-Bottom line - any bond with backing from a third party (whether it’s a parent company or insurance company) is considered a guaranteed bond.
+Bottom line - any bond backed by a third party’s promise to pay (whether a parent company or an insurance company) is considered a guaranteed bond.

 Income bonds

-Income bonds, sometimes referred to as adjustment bonds, are risky bonds that come out of bankruptcy.
-Let’s assume a corporation issues a bond, but later defaults and is unable to make required interest and principal payments to their bondholders.
-When this occurs, the bondholders typically sue the issuer and bring them to bankruptcy court.
+Income bonds, sometimes called adjustment bonds, are risky bonds that come out of bankruptcy.
+Suppose a corporation issues bonds and later defaults, meaning it can’t make required interest and principal payments.
+Bondholders may sue the issuer and bring the company into bankruptcy court.

-When liquidation payouts are made, payments are prioritized to specific parties as we discussed earlier in this chapter.
+When liquidation payouts are made, payments follow the priority order discussed earlier in this chapter.

-Income bonds are generally bad investments that should only be purchased by the most risk-tolerant investors.
-They sell at very high yields (low prices) in the market.
+Income bonds are generally considered poor investments and are suitable only for very aggressive, highly risk-tolerant investors.
+They typically trade at very high yields (low prices).

 Mortgage bonds

-Mortgage bonds are the first type of secured (collateralized) bond we’ll discuss in detail.
-When a corporation issues a mortgage bond, they pledge real estate as collateral for the bond.
-Examples of specific collateral include factories, equipment, and corporate real estate.
+Mortgage bonds are the first type of secured (collateralized) bond we’ll cover in detail.
+When a corporation issues a mortgage bond, it pledges real estate as collateral.
+Examples include factories and other corporate real estate.

-Issuers sell mortgage bonds as a way to lower their overall cost of borrowing money.
-If an issuer sells debentures, investors take on more risk with no collateral and demand higher interest rates.
-By pledging real estate, the issuer can easily lower their interest rate, but will lose their property if they cannot pay off the bond.
+Issuers use mortgage bonds to lower their borrowing costs.
+If an issuer sells debentures, investors take on more risk because there’s no collateral, so they demand higher interest rates.
+By pledging real estate, the issuer can often borrow at a lower rate - but it risks losing the property if it can’t pay the bond.

 Equipment trust certificates

 Equipment trust certificates (ETCs) are also secured bonds.
-If a corporation issues a bond backed by the equipment they own, they’ve issued ETCs.
+If a corporation issues bonds backed by the equipment it owns, it has issued ETCs.
 Collateral could include vehicles, construction equipment, or airplanes.
 For example, Delta Airlines sells bonds and pledges some of its airplanes as collateral.
 Interestingly enough, their bond ratings* have declined due to COVID-19’s effect on the value of airplanes.

 *Bond ratings were covered in the debt securities suitability chapter.